YU1ut/Multi-Task-Curriculum-Framework-for-Open-Set-SSL/README.md

-# Multi Task Curriculum Framework for Open-Set SSL
+# Multi-Task Curriculum Framework for Open-Set SSL
 This is the official PyTorch implementation of [Multi-Task Curriculum Framework for Open-Set Semi-Supervised Learning](https://arxiv.org/abs/1905.02249).

 ## Requirements